Return to Wm the Conqeuror & his Ancestors

 kiss the foot of his liege lord, he absolutely refused, and was with

-difficulty persuaded to permit one of his followers to perform it in his
+difficulty persuaded to permit one of his followers to perform it in

 name.
-The proxy, as proud as his master, instead of kneeling, took the
+The proxy, as proud as his master, instead of kneeling, took

 King's foot in his hand, and lifted it to his mouth, while he stood